Python-GIS-book/site/source/part1/chapter-01/md/03-for-loops.md

 ## For loops using the range function

 A loop can be used to iterate over any list of values in Python.
 So far we have considered only lists, but we could also write a loop that performs a calculation a specified number of times by using the `range()` function.
 Let's consider an example where we use a for loop with `value` as the loop variable and `range(5)` as the collection.
-What happens when you print `value` at each iteration?
+Let's see what happens if we print `value` at each iteration.

 ```python
 for value in range(5):